mzareef11/Social-App/README.md

 # Social-App
-Share, Connect, and Engage – All in One Place!
+Share, Connect, and Engage – All in One Place! | Firebase